Tired of Expensive Wi-Fi? Here Are 8 Ways to Save Money on Your Internet Bill

 To find the hottest bargains and promos, read our best internet deals guide.
 We update it every month and cover all the major ISPs.

-Bargaining for a good price is an artform that goes back millennia—and these days it isn’t just the souk, mercado, or swap meet that has good deals.
-Your ISP’s customer service department may be able to offer a price-match with a competitor, or reduce your monthly fee to the original promo price that you had when you signed up.
-They also will have details on bundling options and recent promotions.
+Bargaining for a good price is an artform that goes back millennia—and many internet providers are more than willing to haggle.
+The next time you see a price hike on your bill, call up your ISP’s customer service department to see if they can reduce your monthly fee to the original promo price or offer a price-match with a competitor.
+They also may have details on bundling options and recent promotions.

 Before you call, make sure to have a list ready of plans and prices from other providers, along with a list of expenses on your most recent bill.
 You can use these details as leverage to cut down your price.
-Be polite, friendly, and up front about your budget and your needs.
 If you can’t get a deal on the first try, call back again.
 Your ISP may also have a live chat service that can be helpful.

 7. See if you qualify for an income-based subsidy